 The internet is an incredibly vast digital landscape where almost any kind of information can be found.
 Unfortunately, the internet has a darker side where people often upload and download sinister materials like child pornography.
 Even though digital child pornography has no physical presence, a person can still be criminally charged for accessing it, uploading it, or producing it.

 If you are charged with a first offense for possessing child pornography, you may face a third-degree felony.
 Subsequent offenders may be charged with second-degree felonies.
 If you are alleged to have produced child pornography and used a computer to disseminate it on the internet, you may instead be charged with a second or first-degree felony, depending on the circumstances.
-In such cases, you should call a lawyer immediately.
+In such cases, you should call a Philadelphia internet and cyber crime lawyer immediately.
 You face lengthy prison time and registration as a sex offender if convicted.
 Our Bucks County criminal defense lawyer can help you plan your next steps.

 Computer Crimes and Digital Evidence in Pennsylvania